The information in this article is up to date for tax year 2026 (returns filed in 2027).

 Legally separated or divorced parents can also benefit from this status.
 Both parents can claim Head of Household for a dependent child if they meet specific IRS criteria, and if different qualifying children live with them for over half the year, both can claim this status.

-For the tax year 2024, filing as Head of Household provides a higher standard deduction compared to other filing statuses, except Married Filing Jointly.
-The standard deduction for individuals filing as Head of Household in 2024 is set at $21,900, which has increased by $1,100 from the previous year.
-Taxpayers who are 65 or older or blind can claim an additional standard deduction of $1,950 when filing as Head of Household.
+For the tax year 2026, filing as Head of Household provides a higher standard deduction compared to other filing statuses, except Married Filing Jointly.
+The 2026 standard deduction for individuals filing as Head of Household is $24,150.
+Taxpayers who are 65 or older or blind can claim an additional standard deduction.

 This deduction significantly exceeds the standard deduction amounts for Single and Married Filing Separately statuses.
 This higher deduction substantially reduces taxable income, proving to be a valuable advantage for eligible taxpayers.
 Need help with your taxes? ezTaxReturn makes it easy!